jubrito/planner-with-calendar/README.md

 # Next steps (v1):

 - Fix calendar responsiveness (it breaks because of min-width: 485px;)
+- Highlight current day of the week or day
 - Verify accessibility
 - Add skip to main content